-In order to apply for a discretionary payment you must complete the application form below, providing that you can evidence you meet the criteria outlined above within the application.
+In order to apply for a discretionary payment you must complete the application form above, providing that you can evidence you meet the criteria outlined above within the application.
 You must meet all criteria otherwise the Council cannot award a discretionary payment, for example if you are not currently employed or self-employed you are excluded from these payments.

 From the 25 January to support and encourage self-isolation a local self-isolation support payment scheme is available for those who have been unable to access the government scheme.
 A payment of £250 will be made if applicants met the following criteria:

 - Have been told to stay at home and self-isolate by NHS Test and Trace, either because they have tested positive for coronavirus or have recently been in close contact with someone who has tested positive.

 - Started a period of self-isolation on or after the 25 January 2021.

 - Have not been able to access the Government’s self-isolation support payments or discretionary payments.